LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-adding-foldable-submenu-to-the-sidebar.md

 ## sidebar-folder.js

-You need to create new `js` file to properly create animated arrows for the foldable submenu.
+You need to create a new `js` file to properly create animated arrows for the foldable submenu.
-Script itself is pretty short and simple.
-So I won't go detail with it. ~~I pretty much know nothing about JS.~~
+The script itself is pretty short and simple.
+So I won't go into detail about it. ~~I pretty much know nothing about JS.~~

 ```js
 // file: "/assets/js/sidebar-folder.js"